Defining Possible

 This is where the hinge really is.
 It wasn’t with Krystexxa.
 It was when that middle-finger attack subsided and nothing came back anywhere.
 I was cured (or in remission, whatever.
 It felt like a cure to me) and for the first time in my adult life, I could walk without feeling any discomfort.
 My mind was at peace for the most part.
 There was real possibility for me.
 I could do something with this life now!
 This turned out to be a bit of a double-edged sword or maybe a big ‘FU’ from death over the result of our last meeting.
 I technically can now do anything I want.
 But, I am no longer 20 or even 25 (hell, or even 30) years old.
 I am just a bit over 40.
 And, I would soon be 41.
 This was like being in hell for years and years, being tortured and ripped apart with no end in sight.
 Then, one day, the devil leaves you alone and you decide to get up and walk around.
 You notice there is a door with a big EXIT sign over it.
 It’s open and no one is watching you!
 So, you walk on through.

 Then, you find yourself in a vast open green field with an endlessly clear blue sky over your head.
 The air is a perfect cool temperature that soothes your tortured skin and the grass is a perfect full, soft bed to cushion your broken feet.
 Even the scent in the air soothes your mind and the aching muscles inside your body.
 It’s absolute bliss isn’t it?
 Well, what do you do with it?
-Absolutely.
-It is a massive improvement over hell.
+Absolutely, it is a massive improvement over hell.
 You no longer have to endure the torment.
 You are free, but what do you do with that?
 Whatever you want, right?
 Well, there is a catch there.

 Doing anything worth doing in this life comes with serious constraints.
 All the good stuff is hard to do and takes time to learn.
 Some things come with big-time restrictions on various aspects of a person also.
 I am fortunate that gout left no permanent lasting effect on my joints.
 It was soft-tissue affected and that heals.
 I am physically healed and in (and growing more an more into) excellent physical shape.
 I have the Eye of the Tiger with all this stuff, but again, I am not 25.
 I am now 42.
 Remember my stated objectives above?
-This could present an issue given the constraints less time and added mileage (among other things that are best left for another article all their own) on one’s body put on a person’s prospects.
+This could present an issue given the constraints less time and added mileage (among other things that are best left for another article all their own) on one’s body and mind put on a person’s prospects.
 But, at least I was out of hell.
 I am eternally grateful for this.
 There is much to do now.

 I am a Fullback